nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 ## Button for Routing to the Edit Form

 In your `AnimalCard` component, we are going to add a new button.
 When a user clicks on the button, the route changes to `/animals/:animalId/edit`.
-We will be using the route parameter to do a fetch call to get the data needed to prefill the form.
+We will be using the route parameter to do a fetch call to get the data needed to pre-fill the form.

 ```jsx
 <button